S3gmentati0nFault/Slides/slides.md

 ## Conclusions

 ##### What we achieved
-We found explainable ML models for the problem of quench recognition and localization in superconducting magnets.
+We found explainable ML models capable of solving QRP and QLP.

 ##### The limitations of our results
 1. The scarsity of the available data is an important limitation for our results.
-2. The results only applied to the particular family of High Order Correctors.
+2. The results only apply to the particular family of High Order Correctors.

-##### What we want to see in the future
+##### What we want to try in the future
-1. Clustering approach,
+1. Clustering.
-2. High speed QRP and QLP models for online settings,
+2. High speed QRP and QLP solvers for online environments.
 3. Fuzzy description of the quench event.

 ---